Aldiyar010/WRO-FE-2025-2Fast2Forward-team/README.md

 Medium Motor: Faster but less powerful
 Large Motor: More powerful but slower
-Each motor is better for different purposes however we use Medium Motor for speed and precision that is vital characteristics for steering mechanism and avoiding obstacles.
+Each motor is better for different purposes however we use Medium Motor for speed and precision which is vital characteristics for steering mechanism and avoiding obstacles.
 ![Compare](https://github.com/user-attachments/assets/f507339e-7dce-4c3c-ac42-29122630327d)

 ## Power management